Shuhao99/StyleMixer-Cloud-based-Neural-Style-Transfer-Service/README.md

     - For the Rust version, we used the ```actix Web``` framework to handle the frontend request in a asynchromous way and respond the frontend request with JSON data.
     - For the Python version, we used ```Flask``` to handle the frontend requests.

-- This application can read the user uploaded images at frontend and query the progress and output at backend.
+- This application can read the user uploaded images at frontend and query the progress and output via our API at backend.

 ## Deployment
 - Create ECR and build docker image in Cloud9 environment.